 - Thermodynamics and homeostasis

-- The immune response
+- Immune response

-- The cell cycle (mitosis and meiosis)
+- Cell cycle (mitosis and meiosis)

 - Communication between cells

-- The endocrine system
+- Endocrine system

-- The nervous system
+- Nervous system

 - Plant structure

-- The circulatory system
+- Circulatory system

-- The musculoskeletal system
+- Musculoskeletal system

-Now that you have a basic content outline, here are some examples of the types of questions you'll see on the test so that you can get an even better idea of what to expect.
+Now that you have a basic content outline, here are some examples of the types of questions you'll see on the AP Biology test so that you can get an even better idea of what to expect.

 Here is an example of a multiple-choice AP Biology exam question: